MohammedAlabd/social-network-nextjs/README.md

 const { t, i18n } = useTranslation('common')
 >>>>>>> 9b03c21... doc(Readme file ) : adding the i18next configuration to the readme file

+-When you have nested json file  for example this json :
+{
+    "header": {
+    "home": "Home",
+    "about": "About",
+    "contact": "Contact",
+    "language": "Language",
+    "selectLanguage": "Select Language"
+  },
+}

+ you are goinig to call it for translation like this
+  <h1>{t('header.home')}</h1>

+-Use understanable words and sentences for the tranlations files